 Is Uruguay Safe for Expats?

-What’s the Weather Like in Uruguay?
+What Is the Weather Like in Uruguay?

-Can I Receive U.S. Social Security in Uruguay?
+Can I Receive US Social Security in Uruguay?

-Are There American Communities or Expat Groups?
+Are There American Expat Communities?

-How can I live permanently in Uruguay?
+How Can I Live Permanently in Uruguay?

 Thank you for the great article, Alastair.
 You mention purchasing a home in Urugay, but is renting long term an option?
 If so, what is rent like in areas like Maldonado, La Paloma, Atlandia and Pireapolis?